willshersystems/willshersystems.repositories/README.md

-yum_repo Role
+repositories Role
 =============

-The yum_repo role is a general purpose role to configure common yum repositories.
+The repositories role is a general purpose role to configure common yum repositories.
 Depending on the repository, a number of different options are available.
 To install repository defaults, as defined by the repository manager, simply calling the role with the repository name, unless otherwise noted below.